 Figure 1: The structure of the Stacked Rectified Latent Variable Model (SRLVM).
-A: The SRLVM is an autoencoder neural network that predicts the population activity \mathbf{r}i using the measured population activity \mathbf{y}i .
+A: The SRLVM is a neural network that predicts the population activity \mathbf{r}i using the measured population activity \mathbf{y}i .
 The high-dimensional measured population activity is transformed into a lower-dimensional set of latent variables \mathbf{z}i using an encoding function f{enc} , which is learned from the data with a neural network (green box).
 A decoding function f{dec} is simultaneously learned with a separate neural network (purple box) to transform the latent variables into the predicted population activity.
-The RLVM models f{enc} and f{dec} as single-layer neural networks, whereas the SRLVM models f{enc} and f{dec} as multi-layer neural networks, allowing for more complex, nonlinear transformations of the data.
-All neural network layers are fully connected.
-B: Fits of the RLVM and SRLVM to simulated data generated using a nonlinear combination of four latent variables.
+The RLVM models f{enc} and f{dec} as single-layer neural networks, whereas the SRLVM models f{enc} and f{dec} as multi-layer neural networks, allowing for more complex, nonlinear transformations of the data generated using a nonlinear combination of four latent variables.
 The SRLVM is able to capture most of the variance using four latent variables, whereas the RLVM needs more latent variables to capture the effect of the nonlinear interactions.
 Error bars are standard error of the mean over ten cross-validation folds.